 Chalupy is a small village located not far from the beginning of the Peninsula.
 It is famous for its beach.
 Not that its sand comes from the moon or anything like that.
 It is just the oldest, and the most famous nudist beach in Poland.

-There are trains to Hel leaving Gdynia Glowna.
+There are trains to Hel leaving from Gdynia Glowna train station.
 The trip lasts about 1,5 hour and ticket price start from 17 PLN.

-In summer there are ferries that go to Hel from Gdansk, Sopot and Gdynia at least once a day during the summer holiday.
+In summer there are ferries that go to Hel from Gdansk at least once a day (8.20 am) during the summer holiday (until the end of August).
+Just like from Gdynia – there are two more ferries that run if there are enough passengers (1 pm, 6 pm).
 The trip lasts one hour and the one-way ticket costs 50 PLN.
-You can also take a bike to a regular boat (+10 PLN) and ride it back for at least some distance.
-There is a good bike path in the peninsula and as you will be going along the train route, you can switch to train at any time.
+You can also take a bike to a regular boat (+15 PLN) and ride it back for at least some distance.
+There is a good bike path in the Hel peninsula and as you will be going along the train route, you can switch to train at any time.
+If you prefer to go back by boat, ferry from Hel to Gdansk leave at 3.40 pm and optionally at 10.20 am and 8 pm).
 Tickets may be obtained from Zegluga Gdansk website.

-It is not a good idea to go to Hel by car.
-There’s only one road on the Hel peninsula which is totally crowded during summer.
-You will waste your time in traffic jam, we don’t recommend that.
+It is not a good idea to go to Hel by car at all.
+There’s only one road on the Hel peninsula which is totally jammed with cars during summer.
+You will waste your time in a traffic jam, we don’t recommend that.
 If you, however, decide to go to Hel by car, consider going to Leba to see the moving sand dunes.